-City-Systems are the root causes underlying quality of life in cities.

-institutional processes that together help govern them.
-ASICS evaluates urban governance using the City-Systems framework consisting of four distinct but interrelated components that help govern a city and deliver good quality of life to all citizens.
+The City-Systems framework is being used in Janaagraha's flagship Annual Survey of India's City-Systems (ASICS) which evaluates the quality of governance in cities by assessing the quality of laws, policies, institutions and institutional processes that together help govern them.
+ASICS evaluates urban governance using the City-Systems framework consisting of four distinct but inter-related components that help govern a city and deliver good quality of life to all citizens.
 It scores cities/ states on a scale of 0 to 10.